Ericzya/Springboot-Demo/README.md

-This is a springboot multiple data source demo.
+This is a springboot demo with multiple modules.

 So...

-If you need this demo,find file folder "sqlfile" and run sql statements in Navicat or whatever(must support database 'mysql'),change user/password settings and so on in application.yml.
+If you need this demo,find file folder "doc-sqlfile" and run sql statements in Navicat or whatever(must support database 'mysql'),change user/password settings or something else in each application-dev.yml,and run the modules inside.

-Maybe you will meet few troubles,but i believe they would not stop you.
+Maybe you will meet few troubles,but I believe they would not stop you.

-And...

-Congratulations!We have done!

 PS:

-It's pretty late now.My country is suffering from a virus attack.I hope we would survive from this new virus.And...
+It's pretty late now but I still can't sleep.Cause my country is suffering from SARS-CoV now and many people died.We are segregating ourselves now.Things seem to be getting worse day by day.I do hope my friends would survive from this new virus.

-Good night,earth!
+And I hope I can say goodbye to earth everyday.

                                                                                                     Eric Zhang